bolt/docs/source/internals.md

 -------
 Every request to a page on a Bolt website is routed to a Silex controller, regardless of whether the request is for a page in the backend, frontend or 'asynchronous'.

 There are three files that contain the controller collections: `app/src/Bolt/Controllers/Backend.php`, `app/src/Bolt/Controllers/Frontend.php` and `app/src/Bolt/ControllersAsync.php`.
-As such, they are all in the `\Bolt\Controllers' namespace.
+As such, they are all in the `\Bolt\Controllers` namespace.
 They are 'set up' in `app/app.php`.
 The routes in `Backend.php` are all pretty straightforward.
 The ones in `Frontend.php` are a bit more exotic, since they get matched based on the contenttypes that the developer has set up.
 The ones in `Async.php` are used for 'ajaxy' requests, like the 'latest activity' widget on the dashboard.

 Templating
 ----------